Understanding Australia’s new anti-encryption laws

 Where to from here?

 Law enforcement has a critical role to play in ensuring safety for our citizens, communities, cities and country.
-This bill has the balance wrong.
-Most view this bill as rushed through parliament and flawed by design.
+This bill in my view has the balance wrong.
+Most view it as rushed through parliament and flawed by design.
 It is debatable whether weakening encryption services will actually stop the most tech-savvy criminals.
 Most will just switch to custom software or services not under Australian jurisdiction.
 The larger risk is to individuals and business and the Internet itself.
 This quote helps sum things up:

 “Legislating the means to weaken or circumvent security systems in practice, or even the threat of doing so in secret, destabilises the entire system by undermining the trust that people have in that system; and attacking the trust jeopardises the cooperation that the Internet depends on.” - Martin Thomson, Internet Architecture Board

-In the long-run this new law will make us less safe.
+In the long-run this new bill will make us less safe.
 It weakens trust in government and in technology companies.
 Encryption does make us safer.
 It secures our privacy and our data along the way.
-Let’s not base these new laws on fear and ignore the facts.
-Let’s hope they can be amended when parliament sits again.
+Let’s not base these our security laws on fear and ignore the facts.
+I doubt this bill will ever be repealed, so let’s hope it can be amended to address community concerns when parliament sits again.